 Please note that if you are required to attend Court (or appear via video link), it will be only for the time required to give your evidence, not for the whole trial.
 Reasonable travel expenses to Court will be paid.

-If you are adamant that you will not give evidence, either in person, or by video link, however small the chance of being selected, then you should give up any idea of bringing a claim with any group.
-Without evidence, there is no claim (regardless of the group you sign up to).
+If you are adamant that you will not give evidence, either in person, or by video link, however small the chance of being selected, then you should give up any idea of bringing a claim.
+Without evidence, there is no claim.

 No. RGL Management has retained Wallace LLP on behalf of the RGL Woodford Group Litigation claimants to act in relation to the claims against Link and Hargreaves Lansdown.
 Wallace LLP is a specialist commercial law firm with recognised expertise in Banking and Financial Services Litigation.